Five Eye Care Tips Your Eyes

 If you’re constantly dealing with dry eyes or persistent redness, it may be time to arrange an eye exam to find out why it’s occurring, and better yet, how to treat it.

-2. Invest in a Quality Pair of UVA/UVB-Approved Sunglasses
+2. Get Yourself The Perfect Pair of UVA/UVB-Approved Sunglasses

-The sun’s UV rays can be harmful in many ways and can even cause potential damage to your eyes, which is why proper eye protection is vital.
+The sun’s UV rays can be harmful in many ways and can even cause potential damage to your eyes, which is why proper eye protection is vital for healthy eyes.
 Some studies have linked high exposure of UV rays to serious eye diseases such as cataracts and macular degeneration.
 Wearing UVA or UVB sunglasses and a hat with a wide brim can help protect your eyes when you’re outside.
 Remember, UV rays are still present on cloudy days so don’t forgo eye protection simply because it’s overcast.
 Glasses not only provide protection from UV rays, but they can also help prevent your eyes from drying out due to the wind.
-Ask your optician about finding the right pair of prescription sunglasses with UV protection when you go in for your eye exam.
+Ask your optician at your local eye vision health centre, about finding the right pair of prescription sunglasses with UV protection when you go in for your eye exam.

-A healthy diet can help reduce the risk of eye problems such as dry eyes, cataracts and age-related eye damage.
+A healthy diet makes for healthy eyes, as it helps reduce the risk of eye problems such as dry eyes, cataracts, and age-related eye damage.
 To help prevent inflammation and dehydration, try avoiding foods that are high in sugar and salt.
 Heavy alcohol consumption should also be avoided.
-Supplement with healthier foods for eye health, including:
+Some ways to supplement are with healthier foods and vitamins for eye health, including:

 - Fish: Rich in Omega-3 fatty acids, fish helps ensure your eyes work properly while protecting them from glaucoma and preventing dry eyes.